Tim Bakker

 Jun 2021 – Oct 2021 Montreal (remote)

-Research internship on machine learning for active acquisition methods in Magnetic Resonance Imaging.
+Research internship on learning adaptive subsampling in Magnetic Resonance Imaging (MRI).

 PhD researcher